You are listening to the Sean Hannity Radio Show Podcast.

 Exactly.

-Um really this if you add North Korea four countries, but in this region, we're looking at three countries that bother me.
+Really, if you add North Korea, four countries, but in this region, we're looking at three countries that bother me.

-Right, which has aligned themselves with both the Iranians and and Bashir al-Assad.
+And then you're talking about Putin, which has aligned themselves with both the Iranians and Bashir al-Assad.

 That alliance troubles me.